yamcodes/whatsgpt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐞 Bug report
 about: Report a bug in the project
-title: "The title of the bug you are reporting"
+title: 'The title of the bug you are reporting'
 labels: fix
-assignees: ""
+assignees: ''
 ---

 #### Describe the bug